MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 Create site usage guidelines that are appropriate for your organization by reviewing our [site usage guidelines checklist](https://docs.microsoft.com/sharepoint/sites-usage-guidelines) that will help you create guidelines that:

-- Inspire discussion and consideration amongst your stakeholders on important site usage policies
+- Inspire discussion and consideration amongst your stakeholders on important site usage policies.
-- Provide links to resources that can help you better understand the options related to key policy decisions
+- Provide links to resources that can help you better understand the options related to key policy decisions.
-- Provide sample text to get you started in creating your own policies
+- Provide sample text to get you started in creating your own policies.

 **Here are some topics to consider as you create your own site creation and usage guidelines:**